-Welcome to our feature on how standardized school assessments, such as the CAT4 (and the OLSAT in the US)) are used by more and more schools.
+Welcome to our feature on how standardized CAT4 school assessment, such as the CAT4 (and the OLSAT in the US)) are used by more and more schools.
 Both in the UK and in the US.

 How are CAT4 results used?